 There are probably multiple causes of PCOS, and I have shown that the THC in marijuana is probably one of them.

-My non-doctor opinion is based on the fact that THC directly and indirectly interferes with the menstrual cycle.
+So, in my non-doctor opinion is based on the fact that THC directly and indirectly interferes with the menstrual cycle.
 There isn’t any direct proof that marijuana causes PCOS, but there is evidence that it could.

 Dare I say, “Where there is Marijuana smoke, there is PCOS.”